mahdymur/fileria/README.md

 }
 ```

-The route authenticates the user, embeds the question with Groq, runs a pgvector similarity search (respecting the optional filters), and calls the Groq chat model with the top chunks.
+The route authenticates the user, embeds the question with Cohere, runs a pgvector similarity search (respecting the optional filters), and calls the Groq chat model with the top chunks.
 The response includes an `answer`, chunk-level `citations`, and a `debug` payload showing latency + model info.

 ## Testing Checklist